CliMA/ClimaUtilities.jl/docs/src/inputs.md

     new_t = t + dt
     # First, we update the albedo to the new time
     evaluate!(albedo_field, albedo_tv, new_t)
-    # Now we can do all the operations we want we albedo_filed
+    # Now we can do all the operations we want with albedo_field
     # rhs = ...
 end